Discovery & Trust: UK Online Shopping Survey

 In the first set of questions, we asked users to rate the importance of the following features: number of collected reviews, the diversity of customer opinions, wording of the reviews, the shop’s replies to reviews, the age of reviews, and the non-anonymity of reviewers.
 They were asked to rate the above-mentioned features as either very important, important, less important, or not important.

-Please note: For the following analyses, I’ve combined important and very important as one answer, which I’ll call the importance score.
+Please note: For the following analyses, we’ve combined important and very important as one answer, which we’ll call the importance score.

 Number of collected reviews (83%)